omgitskuei/RPiDev/RPi400/Cyberdeck_Stats_Monitor/README.md

 ### Temporarily disable the display

 1. To stop the display from refreshing, run clear.py.
-2. Open the .ini file with Notepad++ and change enable=true to enable=false
+2. Open the .ini file with Notepad++ and change ```enable=true``` to ```enable=false```.

-OR
+AND/OR

-1. Don't plug in the display - :heavy_exclamation_mark: Note, this still uses up the GPIO pins meaning it will probably interfere with other projects also using the pins.
+1. Don't plug in the display - :heavy_exclamation_mark: Note, if display is not plugged in BUT enable=true, this still uses up the GPIO pins every 4 mins meaning it will probably interfere with other projects also using the pins.
+This is fine if nothing is using the GPIO pins though using the .ini file too is best.

 ### Uninstalling by removing cron jobs/systemd services and timers